-But, the more time you spend with your chickens, always showing positive behaviors such as feeding, giving treats, and spending time around them, the more you will build their trust.
+But, don’t worry.
+Chickens don’t tend to hold grudges.
+The more time you spend with your chickens, always showing positive behaviors such as feeding, giving treats, and spending time around them, the more you will build their trust.
 Once your chicken trusts you it will rarely exhibit fearful behaviors, only when there are loud, unknown noises, or sudden movement.

 How To Tell If Your Chicken Is Scared of You

 Given chickens are naturally anxious creatures, it can sometimes be hard to tell if your chicken is actually scared of you, or if it’s just being naturally cautious.
 You can tell by observing a few key behaviors and their intensity: